 (1) Refer to the territory loss costs/rates for the Loss Cost.
-Use the Private Passenger Types Loss Cost.
+Use the Trucks, Tractors And Trailers Loss Cost.

-(2) Refer to Paragraph C.8. for the Low Speed Vehicles Factor.
+(2) Refer to Paragraph C.8. for the Low-speed Vehicles Factor.

 (3) Refer to Rule 293.B.7. for the Medical Expense Coverage Factor.